-To make sure that refunds go to the rightful owners, we’re committed to taking the time needed to carefully review all individual income tax returns.
-Every return we receive is different, so processing times will vary.
+To make sure that refunds go to the rightful owners, we’re committed to taking the time needed to carefully review all individual income tax returns we receive.

-- Since December 2015, we have issued personal identification numbers (PINs) to taxpayers identified as possible victims of identity theft.
+- We issue personal identification numbers (PINs) to taxpayers identified as possible victims of identity theft.
 These PINs serve as another way to verify the taxpayer’s identity when they file their individual income tax returns.
-If you are a victim of identity theft and need to file a Virginia income tax return, you can request a Virginia Tax PIN.

 - As refund tax fraud schemes grow more elaborate, we continue to coordinate with the IRS, other state tax departments, and the tax software industry to protect your personal information and reduce refund fraud